lanl/ELEMENTS/swage/README.md

 Connectivity data structures exist to map from from an index to another index space (e.g., all nodes in an element) and to walk over neighboring mesh entities (e.g., all sub-cells around a sub-cell).
 The SWAGE library is stitched together with the elements library in the geometry library.

 ### Index naming conventions
-The index spaces for the mesh are denoted with a _gid_ (global index on the rank) and the index spaces for local mesh entities are denoted with a _lid_ (local index).
-For example, walking over all the elements in the mesh and then over all the sub-cells in the element would be,
+The global index spaces for the mesh (but local to a rank) are denoted with a _gid_.
+The index spaces for the local mesh entities, relative to a _gid_, are denoted with a _lid_.
+The index spaces in a reference element, which comes from the elements library and are not in SWAGE, are denoted with a _rid_.
+A local refernce index, relative to a _rid_, is denoted with a _rlid_.

+## Usage
+To walking over all the elements in the mesh and then over all the sub-cells in the element would be,
 ```
 for(int elem_gid = 0; elem_gid < mesh.num_elems(); elem_gid++){
    for(int cell_lid = 0; cell_lid < mesh.num_cells_in_elem(); cell_lid++){